corsonknowles/SoloAsana/README.md

 }
 ```

 Movement between projects was handled similarly, using a different set of unique ID's.
+This also shows how easy it is to iterate through a plain old javascript object to render values to HTML fields in React.
+Because hash lookup is so fast O(1), this can be on par or faster than retrieving the data in array from the database or transforming it before rendering.

 ### Showing off HTML5 for Better User Experience